Which place is cheaper, Salzburg or Athens?

 Both Salzburg and Athens during the summer are popular places to visit.
 Many visitors come to Athens in the summer for the city activities and the family-friendly experiences.
 Furthermore, most visitors come to Salzburg for the music scene and the family-friendly experiences during these months.

 Athens is a little warmer than Salzburg in the summer.
-The temperature in Athens is usually 27°C (81°F) in July, and Salzburg stays around 20°C (68°F).
+The daily temperature in Athens averages around 27°C (81°F) in July, and Salzburg fluctuates around 20°C (68°F).

 In Salzburg, it's very sunny this time of the year.
 It's quite sunny in Athens.
 In the summer, Athens often gets more sunshine than Salzburg.
 Athens gets 357 hours of sunny skies this time of year, while Salzburg receives 227 hours of full sun.